-In order to have true consent, it must be freely given.
+To have true consent, it must be freely given.
 Anything less is nonconsensual.

-In addition, any power differential in the relationship has the potential to undermine consent, as consent cannot be “freely given” if the person giving the consent feels they don’t have the power to say “no.”
+In addition, any power imbalance in the relationship can undermine consent, as consent cannot be “freely given” if the person giving it feels they don’t have the power to say “no.”

 “Freely” means the person giving the consent was free to do so.

 In all these cases, the bottom/sub is not freely giving their consent.

 If you give consent, you are never bound by it.
 You can withdraw your previous consent at any time.

 No one should use prior consent to manipulate or cajole their partner into doing something they don’t want to do.

 A person might consent during negotiation beforehand, but change their mind later in the dynamic or during a scene.